ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 Upon receiving this header the browser knows that it has to store the pins given by the header and discard any certificates whose SPKI fingerprints do not match for the next six months (max-age=15768000).
-We specified to `includeSubDomains` token so the browser will verify pins when connecting to any subdomain.
+We specified the `includeSubDomains` token so the browser will verify pins when connecting to any subdomain.